LondheShubham153/ansible-zero-to-hero/Ansible_Installation_and_Run_First_Playbook.md

  ### 7. Verify the Set Up

  - **Check NGINX installation on Slave Servers**:
-   Open your web browser and navigate to the public IP of bothe slave servers.
+   Open your web browser and navigate to the public IP of both slave servers.

 ```
   http://54.234.56.78:80
   http://54.123.45.67:80
 ```

-- **Note:- You should see the default NGINX welcome page*
+- **Note:- You should see the default NGINX welcome page**